-- Various free-roaming birds, whose twittering adds considerably to the desert experience.
-For example, the flashes of brilliant red are the Red Fody from Madagascar, and the Diamond Dove is a delicate little beauty from Australia
+The avian twittering adds considerably to the desert experience.
+Watch for flashes of brilliant red (the Red Fody from Madagascar) and the Diamond Dove (a delicate little beauty from Australia).

 Tickets & visitor tips

 At the time of writing, a standard adult ticket cost €8 with the desert house opening daily.
 One-time entry is free if you have, for example, a Vienna Pass (see my review).

-- As a relatively small attraction, there is no cloakroom.
-But the entrance to the desert house has public toilets immediately inside, before you reach the ticket counter.
-The toilets cost €0.50 to use, though
+- The entrance to the desert house has public toilets immediately inside, before you reach the ticket counter.
+The toilets cost €0.50 to use, though, on my last visit

 - When you enter the building, the location of the ticket office isn’t obvious – just keep going the only way you can and you’ll find it easily

 - A quick trip around the glasshouses takes no more than 30 minutes.
 Whether that’s worth the entrance fee for an adult depends on your interests.
-Personally, I reckon the mole rats are worth at least double that fee
+Personally, I reckon the mole rats are worth at least double the ticket costs

-- Nearly all information is in German only, but you can enjoy the plants and animals without the additional insight
+- Nearly all information was in German only when I went round, but you can enjoy the plants and animals without the additional insight from the descriptive labels

-- If you do have a Vienna Pass, this is one of the places you can usefully kill time should you have to wait for a later time slot on the main Schönbrunn palace tour
+- This is one of the places you can usefully kill time should you have to wait for a later time slot on the main Schönbrunn palace tour

 How to get to the desert house